JoyontaSaha/effective-java-lms/EDUCATIONAL_NOTES.md

     Inheritance is a powerful way to achieve code reuse, but it is often misused.

      “Has-a” relationship is more honest than “is-a”.

+19. Design and document for inheritance or else prohibit it.

+    library-core/src/test/java/com/library/service/InheritanceTest.java

+    Inheritance is fragile unless the superclass was explicitly designed to be extended.

+    Rule: If a class is not final, it must be documented as safe for inheritance — otherwise, make it final.

+    The designer of a class must decide whether to allow inheritance.

+    If in doubt, leave it out.— Make it final.